-Advancing the Code's Relevance and Impact through (i) maintaining a global Code fit for purpose in the evolving environment; and (ii) further raising the clients, and fee-related matters.
-These enhanced provisions focus particularly on public interest entities (PIEs) in light of stakeholders' heightened expectations regarding independence with respect to the audits of the financial statements of these entities.
+Advancing the Code's Relevance and Impact through (i) maintaining a global Code fit for purpose in the evolving environment; and (ii) further raising the provisions focus particularly on public interest entities (PIEs) in light of stakeholders' heightened expectations regarding independence with respect to the audits of the financial statements of these entities.
 At the same time, responding to stakeholder concerns about the need to ensure that the appropriate entities are scoped in as PIEs and working closely with the International Auditing and Assurance Standards Board (IAASB), the IESBA also recently finalized an expanded definition of a PIE to include more mandatory categories of entities as PIEs.
 These projects were supported by the vast majority of stakeholders, recognizing that they addressed a number of important issues in the public interest.